How To Prepare and Pack a Computer For Moving

 Packing

-If the original box is unavailable, use a corrugated cardboard box and place some padding on the bottom of the box.
+If the original box is unavailable, use a corrugated cardboard box and add padding to the bottom.
 Use bubble wrap all around the monitor.
 Remember that monitors can easily crack or scratch.
 Pack all other parts of your computer separately.
-Once everything is secured, place a computer box and desktop in a box: they should be packed upright.
+Once everything is secured, place a computer box and a desktop in a box: they should be packed upright.
 Make sure all empty spaces in the box are filled with soft materials or styrofoam peanuts.
-It has to be packed tight so the computer doesn't move around.
+It has to be packed tightly so the computer doesn't move around.
 If a moving company is handling your computer, don't forget to label it as a fragile item.

 Desktop Computer

-The desktop computer's tower should be placed in an appropriately sized box lined with packing peanuts or crumpled packing paper for cushioning.
+The desktop computer's tower should be placed in a box lined with peanuts or crumpled packing paper for cushioning.
 Label the box with the contents and whether it's fragile or not.

 Finally, pack the monitor separately in a box lined with packing materials.
 For added protection, wrap the monitor in bubble wrap or packing paper.
 Any empty space in the box should be packed with packing peanuts or paper to avoid movement during shipment.
 Label the box appropriately and indicate that it contains a fragile item.